 To be clear, everything wasn’t a bed of roses.
 Keeping their “Made in America” promise started to become a problem.
 Components that were supposed to be MilSpec weren’t; raw materials were being mislabeled; and more and more cheap, foreign knock-off parts were creeping into the supply chain.
 Finding American made parts at reasonable prices was getting harder to do.
 Live Free Armory was at a crossroads because it did not want to sacrifice its reputation just to turn a profit.

 A decision was soon made that LFA was going to stop worrying about questionable vendors and become a manufacturer.
 To Chris and Colby, the only way they could guarantee success by making American and keeping prices down, was to do the manufacturing themselves.

 It wasn’t long before Live Free Armory outgrew the Saint Cloud facility.
 Though Chris and Colby wanted to stay in Saint Cloud, there was nothing available that could accommodate the power needs for the growth of the company.
-Finally, in 2017, Live Free Armory moved 50 minutes away, to a 13,000-square foot facility located at 4324 Fortune Place, West Melbourne, Florida.
+Live Free Armory is now located at 680 N John Rodes Blvd.
+Building D, Melbourne.